Northumbrian Water

 Northumbrian Water Limited is a water company in the United Kingdom, providing mains water and sewerage services in the English counties of Northumberland, Tyne and Wear, Durham and parts of North Yorkshire.
 Northumbrian Water Limited also supplies water in eastern England under the name Essex and Suffolk Water.
 It is a wholly owned subsidiary of Northumbrian Water Group.

 Corporate information

 Northumbrian Water Limited is a private limited company registered in England and Wales under company number 2366703, incorporated in this form in 1989.

+History

+The Northumbrian Water Authority (NWA) was a regional water authority created under the Water Act 1973.
+It became Northumbrian Water Limited when privatised in 1989.

+The water authority was formed by taking over the existing public water supply infrastructure in the area: